ropensci/roadoi/README.md

 #> #   reported_noncompliant_copies <list>, url <chr>, year <int>
 ```

 There are no API restrictions.
-However, a rate limit of 100k is implemented.
-If you need to access more data, use the data dump <https://oadoi.org/api#dataset> instead.
+However, providing an email address is required and a rate limit of 100k is implemented If you need to access more data, use the data dump <https://oadoi.org/api#dataset> instead.

 ### RStudio Addin